 Women who currently have or have had breast cancer, or have a suspicion of breast cancer, should not use hormonal contraception because some breast cancers are hormone-sensitive [see CONTRAINDICATIONS].

 Spontaneous reports of breast cancer have been received during postmarketing experience with Mirena.
-Two observational studies have not provided evidence of an increased risk of breast cancer during the use of Mirena.
+Observational studies of the risk of breast cancer with use of a LNG-releasing IUS do not provide conclusive evidence of increased risk.

 Use Mirena with caution after careful assessment if any of the following conditions exist, and consider removal of the system if any of them arise during use: